dewan-ahmed/quick-labs/instructions/guide-rest-intro/README.md

 ```
 Note: Name of your application pod might be different.

-### Summary
+## Summary

+In this lab, you learned:

+1. How to build a Java/OpenLiberty REST service with JAX-RS and JSON-B
+2. How to build and run the app locally
+3. How to build and deploy the app on Red Hat OpenShift 4.X

 **Well Done**

 Nice work!
-You have laerned how to develop a REST service in Open Liberty by using JAX-RS and JSON-B and then deployed the application on OpenShift 4.3.
+You have laerned how to develop a REST service in Open Liberty by using JAX-RS and JSON-B and then deployed the application on OpenShift 4.X.